Updated: Dec 9, 2020

 pH Shift from Completed Malolactic Fermentation

 How much does the pH change during malolactic fermentation?
-It is worth noting that the pH of your wine will generally increase by 0.15 to 0.30 after once the malic acid has been converted to citric acid.
+It is worth noting that the pH of your wine will generally increase by 0.15 to 0.30 after once the malic acid has been converted to lactic acid.
 When making acid adjustments, this should be figured into the calculations.

 Additional benefits of Malolactic Fermentation

 Another major benefit of malolactic fermentation is increased microbial stability.
 A wine that has fermented dry and completed malolactic fermentation will have very little sugar, malic acid, citric acid, or micronutrients for spoilage bacteria to feed on.
 With a little SO2, this wine can go into bottle without sterile filtration and see little to no risk of in-bottle spoilage.

 Testing for Complete Malolactic Fermentation